urbit/docs/docs/arvo/subject.md

 Hoon is unique in that this context is a first-class value.
-Scheme allows a sort of reification of the context through continutations, and some may see a parallel to Forth's stack, but Hoon takes takes the concept one step further.
+Scheme allows a sort of reification of the context through continutations, and some may see a parallel to Forth's stack, but Hoon takes the concept one step further.

 Our starting subject is the [standard library](../../hoon/library), which is